 They offer a great range of classic espresso drinks as well as other non-coffee lattes and teas.
 The vibe is great for getting work done and the baristas are super friendly.

 Leave your laptop at home and instead, visit Kibbitznest with a book or group of friends.
-This coffee shop, located between Bucktown and Lincoln Park, is no-frills when it comes to its lack of WiFi.
+This coffee shop/cocktail bar, located between Bucktown and Lincoln Park, is no-frills when it comes to its lack of WiFi.
 Instead, the shelves are outfitted with tons of books and games, which is meant to encourage some good old face-to-face conversation and quality time.

 👉 Don’t Miss: Pequod’s Pizza is located just across the street from Kibbitznest, and is a local favorite for deep-dish pizza.
 Read our guide for more Chicago restaurants!

 Ludlow Charlingtons Coffee Shop

 A cozy Lincoln Park coffee shop that benefits our furry friends

 Ludlow Charlingtons Coffee Shop is a cute, cozy coffee shop located just a short walk from Lincoln Park.
 They make all your coffee favorites, but their iced coffee and iced latte drinks are a fan favorite, so be sure to try one.

 What really sets Ludlow Charlingtons apart is the fact that a portion of their proceeds go to Friends of Chicago Animal Care and Control, to help shelter dogs find their forever homes.
 So, while you’re sipping your delicious coffee, you can feel good knowing you’re doing a little something to help out our canine companions.

 Is Chicago known for their coffee?